Find a spider by...

 |

-This species is typical of Diaea species in that it has green legs and cephalothorax and a whitish abdomen with red markings.
-This allows it to hide on green leaves or in flowers and to catch insects by stealth.
+whitish abdomen with red markings.
+This allows it to hide on green leaves or in flowers and to catch

-As shown on this page, Diaea species can exhibit a remarkable degree of sexual dimorphism, the male being quite unlike the female in appearance.
+As shown on this page, crab spiders can exhibit a considerable degree of sexual dimorphism,

 Email Ron Atkinson for more information.